cbadici/thingworx-visibilityandpermissions-helper/README.md

 Full documentation is available in the Visibility And Permission Manager Extension v1.0.0.docx file.

-This repository is optimized to be used with the Git Backup Extension (https://marketplace.ptc.com/apps/233917/git-backup-extension-202#!overview).
-If this link does not work, please search for "git backup" in the https://marketplace.ptc.com / Browse Apps
+This repository is optimized to be used with the Git Backup Extension (https://github.com/vrosu/thingworx-gitbackup-extension/releases)